edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 * Adding or changing entries to a DEPEX expression

-**Examples of backward compatible changes include, but are not limited to the following:**
+**Examples of backward compatible changes not requiring a GUID change include, but are not limited to the following:**
 * Removing a Library Class dependency
 * Changing a ```SOMETIMES_PRODUCES``` or ```SOMETIMES_CONSUMES``` to ```PRODUCES``` or ```CONSUMES```
 * Removing entries from the DEPEX expression